Phase 4: Decision Making Process

 - The first process is called rolling admissions.
 This is when the school makes an offer when your child has met all the admission requirements and the application process has been successful.
 These offers can happen at any point during the year, and some families like knowing sooner rather than waiting to hear.

-- The second process is when a group of independent schools have a communal offer date; for example, this past year it was on February 21, 2020.
+- The second process is when a group of independent schools have a communal offer date; for example, this year it will be on February 26, 2021.
 When this is the case, offers are often made before the start of the school day.
 Families are given five days to make a decision as to whether they will accept or pass on an offer.

 All decisions and offers to specialized programs within the TDSB are made by mid-February, or approximately a week before the communal offer date from most independent schools.